axoflow/axosyslog-core-docs/content/shared/chunk/option-destination-hook.md

 N/A

-*Description:* Defines the external program that is executed as {{% productparam "abbrev" %}} starts.
+*Description:* Defines the external program that is executed as {{% param "product.abbrev" %}} starts.

 *shutdown()*